Postgraduate Year Two (PGY2) Oncology

 - Participate in quality improvement initiatives

-- Residents shall complete all required and elective rotations
+- Residents shall complete all required, longitudinal, selective and elective rotations

-- Residents shall attend the Fall Resident Retreat
+- Residents shall attend the Fall Residency Retreat

 - Residents shall attend ASHP’s Midyear Clinical Meeting

-- Residents shall participate in department service documentation activities
+- Residents shall participate in all residency recruitment activities

 - Residents shall participate in the teaching of P-4 pharmacy students on clinical rotations

-- Residents shall participate in teaching activities at UNMC’s College of Pharmacy
+- Residents shall participate in teaching activities at the UNMC College of Pharmacy

-- Residents shall present a poster at the UHC Midyear Meeting
+- Residents shall present a research poster at the University HealthSystem Consortium Midyear Meeting

 PGY2 residents are required to fulfill the service commitment (staffing) designed to ensure that residents gain experience and can function as competent clinical oncology practitioners.
 Each resident will train with preceptors and basic training will take place during the first month of residency.
 At the conclusion of the basic training period, the designated preceptors and the resident will mutually determine if the resident is ready to function independently as a pharmacist.